valsson-group/masterclass-22-11/INSTRUCTIONS.md

 - Target distribution
 - Optimization algorithm

 For the basis set, we will use the recently introduced [wavelet-based basis set](https://doi.org/10.1021/acs.jctc.2c00197) that are localized basis functions that have been shown to perform better than the previously used Chebyshev or Legendre polynomials.
-We will employ the least asymmetric variant of these wavelets or so-called symlets (as indicated by the TYPE=SYMLETS keyword).
-We will use an order 10 of the symlets or Sym10 (as indicated by the ORDER=10 keyword).
+We will employ the least asymmetric variant of these wavelets or so-called symlets (as indicated by the `TYPE=SYMLETS` keyword).
+We will use an order 10 of the symlets or Sym10 (as indicated by the `ORDER=10` keyword).
 Furthermore information about the wavelets can be found in the reference above.

 We need to select the range on which the bias potential is expanded.
-Here we will use the range from 0.2 nm to 0.7 nm (as indicated by the MINIMUM and MAXIMUM keywords).
-We also need to select the number of basis functions, and here we will use 26 basis functions (as indicated by the NUM_BF keyword).
+Here we will use the range from 0.2 nm to 0.7 nm (as indicated by the `MINIMUM=0.2` and `MAXIMUM=0.7` keywords).
+We also need to select the number of basis functions, and here we will use 26 basis functions (as indicated by the `NUM_BF=26` keyword).
 The PLUMED action corresponding to this setup is given by
 ```plumed
 # Basisset for Na-Cl distance
 BF_WAVELETS ...